flukejones/DIYDoom/tutorial/README.md

 ```

 We could have defined our box boundaries as bbox was defined, but I found it was easier to be explicit about the naming and not to hide them under array indexes.
 What was interesting was that children nodes were an array.
-As soon as I saw the code, I was wondering why it wasn't defined as two separate variables, back/front or left/right but it didn't take much time to know it was an optimization.
+As soon as I saw the code, I was wondering why it was not defined as two separate variables, back/front, or left/right but it did not take much time to know it was an optimization.

 ``` cpp
 //